-<TX2>Against this background, in what follows I analyze the possibility of focusing on the present and the anticipatory character of experience from the viewpoint of Husserlian phenomenology.
+Against this background, in what follows I analyze the possibility of focusing on the present and the anticipatory character of experience from the viewpoint of Husserlian phenomenology.
 I do this by analyzing in particular the emotional dimension of expectations.
-In the framework of Husserlian phenomenology, emotional expectations (Gemütserwartungen) describe a subject´s orientation towards what is coming as an affective tension or pull.
+In the framework of Husserlian phenomenology, emotional expectations (Gemütserwartungen) describe a subject´s orientation toward what is coming as an affective tension or pull.
 The general aim of the chapter is thus to explore the possible contributions of Husserl’s analyses of the relation between different temporal phases of consciousness to the debate in the context of mindfulness about the possibility of focusing on the now moment and observing and regulating emotions.
 First, I will present the concept of emotional expectation and the anticipatory dimension of time-consciousness in the framework of Husserlian phenomenology.
 This requires clarifying the specific emotional character of expectations, that is, how are expectations to be understood in the emotional sphere, in terms of how they both differ from and intertwine with intellectual expectations.
 Second, I will provide an overview of the sedimentation of feelings in emotional dispositions.
 Finally, I will refer to the possibility of regulating emotional dispositions, by analyzing the role of attention in redirecting consciousness to the now, and in the observation of emotions.
 In general terms, I will try to briefly describe the passive genesis of disposition that predelineates present experience and expectations, and also to explore the possibility of actively intervening in the present to reconfigure this passive predelineation.
-Since Husserl´s reflections on the proposed topic are not systematically developed in any one work, in my presentation, I will draw upon texts from different periods and contexts.
-For his analyses of time-consciousness and attention, I will focus on volumes X, XI and XXXVIII of Husserliana.
+Since Husserl’s reflections on the proposed topic are not systematically developed in any one work, in my presentation, I will draw upon texts from different periods and contexts.
+For his analyses of time-consciousness and attention, I will focus on volumes X, XI, and XXXVIII of Husserliana.
 With respect to his analyses of emotions, I will focus mainly on the lectures published in volumes XXVIII and XXXVII, and on the research manuscripts published in volumes XLIII/2 and XLIII/3.

-<H1>Husserl on emotional expectations and the anticipatory character of experience
+Husserl on Emotional Expectations and the Anticipatory Character of Experience

-<TX1>According to Husserl, all our present experiences incorporate an anticipation of the future, as well as a retention of the recent past.
-Consciousness in each of its phases “reaches out beyond the now” (Hua X, p.
+According to Husserl, all our present experiences incorporate an anticipation of the future, as well as a retention of the recent past.
+Consciousness in each of its phases “reaches out beyond the now” (1969, p.
 234).
 In the Lectures on the Phenomenology of Inner Time Consciousness (1904-05), Husserl describes the triple intentionality involved in time consciousness as follows: the “primal perception” intends what is actually given in the present; the “primary recollection” (or retention) holds what has just passed, and the “primary expectation” (or protention) intends what has not yet appeared; it corresponds to a primordial way of being directed to the future.

-<TX2>The openness of the future represents a special challenge for phenomenological descriptions.
+The openness of the future represents a special challenge for phenomenological descriptions.
 The question arises of what kind of giveness corresponds to an intention directed to the future, how does the future present itself to us?
 Can the consciousness of the future be considered as analogous to the consciousness of the past?
-It has been pointed out that, compared to the extensive analyses devoted by Husserl to retention, protention has received "minor treatment" (Lohmar, 2002, p.
+It has been pointed out that, compared to the extensive analyses devoted by Husserl to retention, protention has received “minor treatment” (Lohmar, 2002, p.
 154).
-However, in recent years scholars have developed insights into his overlooked contribution to the analysis of the future dimension of time consciousness (e.g., Mensch; Rodemeyer; De Roo; Soueltzis).
+However, in recent years scholars have developed insights into his overlooked contribution to the analysis of the future dimension of time-consciousness (e.g., De Roo, 2008; Mensch, 1999; Rodemeyer, 2003;Soueltzis, 2021).